 Reach & Glide

-The arms continue to flex at the elbow as the press on the water is now turned medially towards the chest (the legs flex at the knee and hips to prepare for the kick).
+The arms flex at the elbow as the press on the water is turned medially towards the chest (the legs flex at the knee and hips to prepare for the kick).